JADE-V-V/JADE/docs/source/usage/user_configuration.rst

 Here is an example:

 .. code-block:: yaml
     # parameters related to parallel run
+    # if both mpi_tasks and openmp_threads are set to 0 or 1, the code will run in serial mode.
     mpi_tasks: 0  # this controls the number of MPI tasks to be used on a cluster
     openmp_threads: 8  # this controls the number of OpenMP threads to be used during execution